jasonswat/plex/README.md

     docker build -t jasonswat/plex --no-cache=false .

-Run the new container, using the volumes from the my_plex_data container you created
+Run the new container, using the volumes from the my_plex_data container you created.
+I used a name that has the plex version in it, but the --name flag is optional

-    docker run -d -h plex --volumes-from my_plex_data -p 32400:32400 jasonswat/plex
+    docker run -d -h plex --volumes-from my_plex_data -p 32400:32400 --name plex_0.9.14.6.1620 jasonswat/plex

 You can remove the temp container, or keep it around for your next update